 MAKE THE BUTTERCREAM FROSTING:

 Simply beat the butter in the bowl of an electric mixer (or using a hand-mixer) on medium-high speed, until smooth and pale.
-Add in the powdered sugar, vanilla, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
+Add in the powdered sugar, vanilla, caramel sauce, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
 NOTE: Add more milk (1 tablespoon at a time if too thick) or powdered sugar (for more thickness).

 When ready to serve, remove from the refrigerator.
 Slice and enjoy!